Close

 He is Director of the TB Modelling and Analysis Consortium (TB MAC) and co-leads the LSHTM TB Modelling Group with Rein Houben.

-Richard currently serves on LSHTM's Senate and Innovation Committees, and is an Advisory Panel member for the LSHTM Global Health Economics Centre and LSHTM TB Centre.
+Richard currently serves on LSHTM's Senate and Innovation Committees, is Chair of the LSHTM Global Health Economics Centre Steering Committee and an Advisory Panel member for the LSHTM TB Centre.

 Affiliations